RED: Robust Event-Guided Motion Deblurring with Modality-Specific Disentanglement: Experiments

-\paragraph{Comparable Results in HighREV and REVD:} To further verify the generalization of event-based methods in practice, we conduct deblurring experiments on HighREV and REVD datasets with the former trained models on GoPro.
+{\textbf{Comparable Results in HighREV and REVD:}} To further verify the generalization in practice, we conduct deblurring experiments on HighREV and REVD datasets with the former trained models on GoPro.
 As shown in Tables~\ref{com_results_highrev} and \ref{com_results_fevd}, our method consistently achieves the highest PSNR and SSIM, demonstrating strong robustness across diverse scenes and motion patterns.
-Besides, visual comparisons on HighREV dataset in Figure \ref{vis_high} and challenging REVD dataset in Figure \ref{vis_red} show Ours achieves clearer results.
-Interestingly, we observe that PSNR of deblurred image in some methods is lower than that of blurry input.
-This phenomenon indicates their failure to extract useful motion priors from real-world events for deblurring, further validating the motivation behind our approach. \textit{More qualitative results are presented in} \textbf{\textit{Appendix} \ref{app_keshihua}}.
+Besides, visual comparisons on the HighREV dataset in Figure \ref{vis_high} and the challenging REVD dataset in Figure \ref{vis_red} show Ours achieves clearer results.
+Interestingly, we observe that PSNR of the deblurred image in some methods is lower than that of the blurry input.
+This phenomenon indicates their failure to extract useful motion priors from real-world events for deblurring, further validating the motivation behind our approach. \textit{More details are presented in} \textbf{\textit{Supplementary}}.